wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/survey-architecture.md

 ## Where does Teams store data?

-Data in Teams resides in the geographic region associated with your Office 365 tenant.
+Data in Teams resides in the geographic region associated with your tenant.
 Currently, Teams supports the Australia, Canada, France, India, Japan, South Africa, South Korea, United Kingdom, Americas, APAC, and EMEA regions.

 Key data types are stored in various locations when the data is not in active use.